Sambego/oscilloscope.js/README.md

 // Create an Oscilloscope instance
 //   Parameters:
 //     - The container in which the oschilloscope gets created
-//     - an optional audio context on which the oscilloscope creates an analyser-node,
+//     - an optional audio-context on which the oscilloscope creates an analyser-node,
 //          and can connect to the destination.
-//          If no audioContext is specified, a new one will be created created. var oscilloscope = new Oscilloscope('.js-oscilloscope', audioContext);
+//          If no audio-context is specified, a new one will be created created. var oscilloscope = new Oscilloscope('.js-oscilloscope', audioContext);

 // Connect the oscillator-node to the oscilloscope